Willis Danielson

 Using data from the 2015 NYC Tree Census and the services of geocod.io, I was able to plot the number of living street trees in a census tract by the tract's median income.

 When using OLS, the bivariate relationship between a tract's median income and the number of living street trees present has a clear postive trend.
 Yet, there are glaring signs of heteroskedasticity in the data and the dependent variable is a count.
 As such, a simple OLS regression is not the correct choice for modeling this scenario.
 I added a group of sociodemographic predictors as controls, modeled the dependent variable using a negative binomial regression, used robust standard errors to account for the heteroskedascticity, and exlcuded an exposure/offset variable as they are not applicable here.
 It is far from academically rigorous, but it is still better than a basic linear bivariate model.
 Results from this restricted model show that percent white and percent owner-occupied emerge as significant predictors while the effect of income category shrinks below significance.
 This, possibly, reveals deeper socioeconomic disparities than simply income inequality.
-That said, I think it is important to keep in mind the lingering effects of the the Federal Housing Authority and its redlining, the fact that whites still have an outsized effect on the political economies they inhabit, and the benefits of generational wealth accrued under a racial police state.
+That said, I think it is important to keep in mind the lingering effects of the the Federal Housing Authority and its practice of redlining, the fact that whites still have an outsized effect on the political economies they inhabit, and the benefits of generational wealth.
 I checked the variance inflation factors, but none of my variables were worrisome (VIFs were all < 5).
 Regardless, it seems that percent white and home ownership may still be somewhat collinear considering that more than 73% of homeowners in the United States are Non-Hispanic Whites.

 The results of the model I specified are summarized below.